OSGeoLabBp/mobile_gps/README.md

 * ... ?

-> Using visibility data can be hidden.
-Private data are visible only for owner,
+> Using visibility field of track and waypoint table data can be hidden.
+> Private data are visible only for owner,
 > protected data are visible for logged in users, public data are visible for
 > anybody visiting the map.

 > Actually waypoints and track can be assigned to one group only.
- >Is it enough?
+> Is it enough?

-last updated: 19th august 2015
+last updated: 24th august 2015
 Zoltan Siki